-Accommodations or protective measures are provided if the victim requests them and if they are reasonably available, regardless of whether the victim chooses to report the crime to campus police or local law enforcement.
+Accommodations or protective measures are provided if the victim requests them and if they are reasonably available, regardless of whether the victim chooses to report the crime to Wilson Police Department - Barton College District or local law enforcement.
 Protective measures include, but are not limited to:

 - Academic Accommodations

 - Financial Aid-related services and information; loan repayment terms, etc.

 - Leave of Absence

 - Withdrawing from a course

 - Relocating to a different section of a course

-- · Living Accommodations
+- Living Accommodations

 - Transportation Accommodations

 - Work Accommodations

 - No contact directive between two community members

 - Medical Assistance

 - Counseling Assistance

 - Protection against retaliation